Marlon-Limax/Find-The-Number-JavaScript/README.md

 # Descubra-o-numero
-Jogo criado com a linguagem JavaScript onde o jogador tem que adivinhar um número aleatório.
-O HTML, CSS e o JavaScript está no mesmo arquivo
+Game created with the JavaScript language where the player has to guess a random number.
+HTML, CSS and JavaScript are in the same file